 If you prefer to stick with longer sleeves, you'll be happy with this one from Bobbie by Pam Allen will surely be happy.
 Also Bobbie is knitted from Willet knitted.

 Pick two contrasting colors, that's how the stripes work best.
 Again, knit from the bottom up, working the front and back separately from the sleeve neckline and finally sewing the shoulders together at the top.
 To all of you with sewing aversion: Don't worry, the shoulders are put together really quickly.
 Finally, knit the sleeves again in rounds right at the neckline.
-Bobbie The sleeve is knitted in rounds directly at the neckline and has a comfort allowance of 25 to 30 cm, so that you can easily combine the piece with a longer top.
+Bobbie The sleeve is knitted in rounds directly at the neckline and has a positive ease of 25 to 30 cm, so that you can easily combine the piece with a longer top.

 Cotton, linen, modal and viscose can often be found in combination with each other, e.g. at Line from Sandnes.
 This is a mixture of linen, cotton and viscose and is therefore ideal for garments that need to be slightly warming (if it must be).